 Some people think that since listening to the radio on an actual radio is free, it might be free to use a radio app, but this isn’t the case.
 Radio apps do use data since they stream the radio via the internet.
 You need to be aware of the amount of data transmitted so you don’t exceed your allocation.

-Some phones have a built-in FM receiver which will let you listen to the radio for free, without using data.
-However, if you’re using a popular streaming app such as TuneIn, you will be using data.
+Some phones have a built-in FM receiver which will let you listen to the radio for free without using data.
+If you’re using a popular streaming app such as TuneIn, you will be using data.

 How Much Data Does a Radio App Use?